-From Guest Blogger Megan O’Hara, Youth Outdoor Employment Director at Wilderness Inquiry:
+From Guest Blogger Megan O’Hara, Youth Outdoor Employment Director:

 “Who will prepare the scientists, technicians, engineers, entrepreneurs and global humanitarians [who] can rebuild our economy and society on a new and greener foundation?
 Who will educate citizens ready to master these new realities and ensure exemplary stewardship of our planet for now and for future generations?” – Martha Kanter, former Undersecretary for Education